Elections in Greece: Electorate

+Electoral rolls and compulsory voting

-In the past, citizens who reached adulthood had to register and were issued an "election booklet" with which they voted.
-Nowadays, registration for voters is not needed: it is done automatically each year by municipal authorities; catalogues of to-be voters (coming of age the next year) are composed during November of the previous year.
-They do not become part of electoral catalogues, till 1 January.
+In the past, citizens who reached adulthood had to initiate the registration procedure and were issued an "election booklet" with which they voted.
+Nowadays, registration for voters is not needed as it is done automatically each year by the municipal authorities; catalogues of to-be voters (coming of age the next year) are composed during November of the previous year.
+They do not become part of the electoral catalogues, till January 1st.
 Identity is proved by state-issued ID cards or passport.
 Special registration is necessary only for absentee voting, which is done at the place of a voter's temporary residence on election day.
 Many Greeks choose to retain their voting rights in their family's original home, sometimes by reason of tradition, sometimes by reason of patronage.

 Since the abolition of Electoral Booklets in 2001, each and every voter is provided with a 13-digit Special Electoral Number.
 This number is used solely for proving the uniqueness of the voter and excluding any possibility of double voting.
-Any other use of the number is deemed illegal and carries a penalty of at least a year in prison and fine from €2934.70 up to €29,347.03, unless other acts have taken place.
+Any other use of the number is deemed illegal and carries a penalty of at least a year in prison and fine from €2934.70 up to €29,347.03, unless other acts have also taken place.